Florida Gov. DeSantis vetoes new congressional maps

 “In their, I guess, understandable zeal to try to comply with what they believe the Florida constitution required, they forgot to make sure what they were doing complied with the 14th amendment of the U.S. Constitution,” DeSantis said during a news conference.

 In 2010, voters approved a constitutional amendment aimed at preventing gerrymandering.
-It states that political maps have to be drawn in a way that does not favor or hurt a candidate or party, that districts should be compact and contiguous and that the ability of minorities to elect members to Congress should not be diminished.

-DeSantis argues that a later U.S. Supreme Court ruling determined that districts can’t be drawn with race being the primary factor.
+DeSantis argues that a later U.S. Supreme Court ruling determined districts can’t be drawn with race being the primary factor.
 The governor’s map would likely result in two Black members of Congress losing their seats: Democratic U.S. Reps.
 Al Lawson and Sheila Cherfilus-McCormick.

+The Senate map largely left those two districts intact.
+The House approved two maps, a primary map to appease the governor that dismantled Lawson’s district, but would have created a Black plurality district in Jacksonville.
+The secondary map largely preserved both representatives’ districts.

+The Florida constitution states that political maps have to be drawn in a way that does not favor or hurt a candidate or party, that districts should be compact and that the ability of minorities to elect members to Congress should not be diminished.

-His proposal also would likely give Republicans more Florida seats than the maps approved by the House and Senate.
+DeSantis’ proposal also would likely give Republicans more Florida seats than the maps approved by the House and Senate.
 That would benefit DeSantis, a potential 2024 presidential candidate, if he were to be elected to the White House.

 DeSantis interjected himself into the once-a-decade process of drawing new political lines following the federal census by submitting his own map.
 The Senate did not take the governor’s map into consideration, and the House approved two maps, a primary map to try to appease DeSantis and a second in case the first map was found to be unconstitutional.